LibraryOfCongress/citizen-dj/README.md

   -log
 ```

-Finally we will add the appropriate assets (images, audio files, data files) to the [Citizen DJ App](https://github.com/LibraryOfCongress/citizen-dj).
+Finally we will move the appropriate assets (images, audio files, data files) to the [Citizen DJ App](https://github.com/LibraryOfCongress/citizen-dj).

 ```
 python3 samples_to_sprite.py \